jeffreykegler/Marpa--R3/cpan/glue/glue.lua.md

 Caches functions by "tag".
 This is done to avoid the overhead of repeatedly compiling the Lua code.
-Eventually all such code should be named and moved into Kollos, or into these "glue" routines.
+Eventually most of this code will be named and moved into Kollos, or into these "glue" routines.
-But that may take a while, and in the meantime we may want meaningful performance numbers.
+But that may take a while.

 ```
     -- miranda: section+ Lua declarations
-    _M.code_by_tag = {}
+    glue.code_by_tag = {}

 ```